 EEC-Elementary and Early Childhood Education

 Materials and methods on emergent numeracy.
-Field experience required.
+Extensive field experience required.

 EEC 505.
 Children's Literature in Elem. and Early Childhood.
 3 Hours.

 Materials and methods.
-Needs of children, selection of books, societal issues in children s literature, and role of media in children s literature.
+Needs of children, selection of books, societal issues in children s literature, and role of media in children's literature.
 Field experiences required.
+Admission to TEP required.

 Prerequisites: EDU 500 [Min Grade: C] and EEC 650 [Min Grade: C]